5 Ways to get the Most out of Acupuncture

 Consistency will pay off if you stick to regularly timed visits.
 Once your health goal is achieved, it is often possible to just come in for maintenance visits – at that point it may well serve you to come in once per month as a ‘tune up’.

-Acupuncture is one part of a Medical System
+Acupuncture is one part of the TCM System

 Self Care is Part of the Treatment Plan